dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/mattwaite/sportsdatabook">Homepage</a> /
 <a href="http://mattwaite.github.io/sports/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The entire course is in R and promotes replicable methods for data analysis to students who likely have done no programmatic data analysis and have zero experience working with code.
-The course philosophy, given those realities, is to have lots of small assignments that build on each other step by s...</em></p>
+        The entire course is in R and promotes replicable methods for data analysis to students who likely have done no programmatic data analysis and have zero experience working with code.
+The course philosophy, given those realities, is to have lots of small assignments that build on each other step by s
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>